 It’s also important to note that copper doesn’t break down in the soil and can become a soil contaminant in time.
 Use copper fungicides sparingly and only as needed.

 When to Use Copper Fungicide

 Don’t expect copper fungicide to cure an existing fungal disease.
-The product works by protecting plants against development of new infections.
+The product works by protecting plants against the development of new infections.
 Ideally, apply copper fungicide before fungus is visible.
 Otherwise, apply the product immediately when you first notice signs of fungal disease.

-If the fungus is on fruit trees or vegetable plants, you can safely continue to spray every seven to 10 days until harvest.
+If the fungus is on fruit trees or vegetable plants, you can safely continue to spray every seven to ten days until harvest.
 If possible, spray plants when you’ll have at least 12 hours of dry weather following application.

 How to Use Copper Fungicide